-WAKEFIELD – The Massachusetts Partnerships for Youth (MPY) is proud to announce the winners and honorable mentions of this year’s Public Service Announcement (PSA) Project.
+WAKEFIELD — The Massachusetts Partnerships for Youth (MPY) is proud to announce the winners of the 2022-2023 Public Service Announcement (PSA) Project.

 Entries were judged by teams including school administrators, police chiefs, art teachers, community prevention professionals, school resource officers (SROs) and middle school students.

-For more information about the PSA competition, visit MPY’s website.
+For more information about the PSA competition, visit MPY’s website here.

 About the Massachusetts Partnerships for Youth, Inc.